Painting Pro Tips: How Much Sq Ft Will a Gallon of Paint Cover?

 Assessing Interior Paint Needs by Wall Surface Type

-• Smooth vs. Textured Surfaces: The type of wall surface is pivotal when estimating the required amount of interior paint.
-Smooth surfaces allow paint to glide on effortlessly, resulting in better coverage.
-Conversely, textured or porous surfaces like stucco or brick tend to absorb more paint, necessitating additional quantities.
+• Smooth vs. Textured Surfaces: The type of wall surface plays a big role in how much paint you’ll need.
+Smooth surfaces let paint go on easily, giving you better coverage.
+On the other hand, textured or porous surfaces like stucco or brick soak up more paint, so you’ll need extra.

-• Coat Count: The number of coats needed can also impact your paint estimate.
-A single coat may suffice for touch-ups, but changing colors or covering dark shades usually requires multiple applications.
+• Coat Count: The number of coats you plan to apply also affects your paint estimate.
+One coat might be enough for touch-ups, but if you’re changing colors or covering dark shades, you’ll likely need several coats.

 Understanding Gallon Coverage for Interior Estimates

-• Standard Coverage: A gallon of paint typically covers approximately 350-400 square feet.
-However, this figure serves as a general guideline; actual coverage may vary based on the specific wall surface and the type of paint selected.
+• Standard Coverage: A gallon of paint usually covers about 350-400 square feet.
+Keep in mind this is just a general guideline; actual coverage can vary based on your wall surface and the type of paint you choose.

 Estimating Your Paint Requirements